rodricios/autocomplete/README.md

 ...

-Ok, so clearly I'm no brain-ician, and that may or may not be the way our brain works.
-But that sounds like a pretty darn good way of suggesting the next word I'm trying to *type*.
+Ok, so clearly I'm no brain-ician, and that may or may not be the way our brain works - actually, it's probably super super wrong.
+Even though that idea is probably wrong, the idea itself sounds like a pretty darn good way of suggesting the next word I'm trying to *type*.

 Hey, wait a minute.
 Where have we seen this before?

-*You google where you migh...* Hey!
-I found where I saw this before!
+*You google "where you migh..."* Hey!
+This is where I saw this!

-Most search engines of course!
+Most search engines of course can do this too you guys.

 Oh, silly Google and Microsoft and Yahoo and other giant multi-dollar-naire companies keeping such a cool and useful idea away from us, lol rofl rite!? >.<